Please send edits and content suggestions to firstname.lastname@example.org or call the Advising Resource Center (ARC) at 626-7988.

 Correspondence Course Work

-Correspondence Coursework is available through the Outreach College.
+In the past, correspondence coursework was available through the Outreach College.
 Correspondence courses do not count toward university credit and there is a limit on the amount of correspondence coursework that can be used toward degree completion.
 Correspondence units do not count toward the GPA of a student and students should know the positive and negative elements of correspondence courses.
-For more information please visit the Outreach College website.
+The Outreach College programs are now dispersed through other campus programs.

 A course is a systematic plan of study which may utilize lecture, discussion, laboratory, recitation, seminar, workshop, studio, independent study, internship, or other similar teaching formats to facilitate learning for the student.